LeoMbm/check-file/README.md

 ## Installation

-To install the application, please run the `install.sh` script located in the root directory of the project.
+To install the application, please run the `install.sh` (use `install.bat` for Windows)script located in the root directory of the project.
 This script will install the necessary dependencies and set up the application for use.
+ > Windows: Run the following command: `./install.sh` in the root directory of the project.

-Run the following command: `./install.sh` in the root directory of the project.
+> Linux/MacOs: Run the following command: `./install.sh` in the root directory of the project.
 <!-- ## Installation
 To install the application, follow these steps: